 One thing you can do, if your schedule allows, is to time your trips to the gym around peak hours.

 Gyms on college campuses are a little bit different.
-They get more crowded as the day goes along, and are usually the most empty in the early to mid-mornings.
+They get more crowded as the day goes along, and are usually the most empty or slow in the early to mid-mornings.

 Let’s take a closer look at peak hours at the gym and how to deal with a gym that’s too crowded.

 Gym peak times explained (Best and worst times to go to the gym)

 A large majority of the gym-going population has a standard, 9-5 (ish) job.

 That means their windows for working out will be pretty limited by their work schedule.

 Your average gym person has only a few realistic options based on when gyms are open and closed:

 Pretty much the only way to work out and not have it interfere with the rest of your life is to wake up early and do it before work.